aanderer/ClinicalTrialsWithSurrogates/README.md

 This repository contains data and code accompanying our paper "Adaptive Clinical Trial Design with Surrogates: When Should We Bother?" on combining true and surrogate outcomes in clinical trials.

 The data is separated into two categories.
 First, we provide a large repository of Kaplan-Meier survival curves for both surrogate and true outcomes from 1,865 metastatic breast cancer clinical trials.
-This data can be used to realistically simulate the performance of alternative clinical trial designs, including those that leverage intermediate surrogate outcomes.
+This data can be used to realistically simulate the performance of alternative clinical trial designs, including algorithms that leverage intermediate surrogate outcomes or contextual bandits.
 Second, we aggregate data from a number of meta-analyses of different surrogate and true outcome pairs used in oncology.
 This data can be used to parametrize a realistic relationship between surrogate and true outcomes in clinical trials.

 ## Citing this work